 - Diabetes causing overgrowth of Candida due to increased salivary glucose levels and increased adherence to mucous membranes

-- Decrease local immunity due to an immunocompromised state from chronic steroid use, chemotherapy, or HIV/AIDS
+- Decreased local immunity due to an immunocompromised state from chronic steroid use, chemotherapy, or HIV/AIDS

-- Depletion of normal oral flora from prolonged antibiotic use enabling proliferation of Candida species
+- Depletion of normal oral flora from prolonged antibiotic use enabling the proliferation of Candida species

 - Staphylococcus aureus is the sole pathogen in approximately 20% of cases.
 The anterior nares harbor Staphylococcus and decolonization therapy with anti-staphylococcal ointments should be applied to the nares if Staphylococcus aureus is identified as a causative agent.

-- Beta-hemolytic streptococci, isolated in 8% to 15% of cases, but less commonly as a sole pathogen.
+- Beta-hemolytic streptococci, isolated in 8% to 15% of cases, is less commonly a sole pathogen.
 The anterior nares can harbor Streptococcus and Staphylococcus.

-- Polymicrobial infections cause most AC, with 60% to 75% causes by a combination of Candida albicans and S. aureus.
+- Polymicrobial infections cause most AC and a combination of Candida albicans and S. aureus comprises 60% to 75%.

-Recurrent mechanical, chemical, or thermal injury to labial commissures or conditions that make the angles of the mouth susceptible to insults:
+Repeated mechanical, chemical, and thermal insults to labial commissures or conditions make the angles of the mouth more susceptible to injury.